Andreaytm/spectrum/README.md

 Important
 - Ensure the Allowed Host Heroku name is projectname.herokuapp.com and does not contain 'Https://'
-- Ensure any irrelevant dependencies are removed from the project eg
+- Ensure any irrelevant dependencies are removed from the project (eg unattended-upgrades, python-apt, idna, pygobject and certifi)

 ## Credits
 - [Django Contact Form Tutorial: William S Vincent](https://wsvincent.com/django-contact-form/) the contact form which was adapted for this project.